RN to BSN

 8 weeks

 This is the culminating scholarly experience in the health science program of study.
-Students will focus on synthesis and integration of complex concepts relevant to their scope of practice, and leadership and management skills in complex organizational environments.
-Emphasis is placed on the application of leadership principles and self-reflection that fosters personal growth, health, and life-long learning through an evidence-based capstone project.
+Students will focus on synthesis and integration of complex concepts relevant to their scope of practice and leadership and management skills in complex organizational environments.
+Emphasis is placed on the application of leadership principles and self-reflection that fosters personal growth health and lifelong learning through an evidence-based capstone project.
+An experiential component experience is required and can be completed in the workplace.
+This course includes 48 built-in clinical hours.

 • Current unencumbered RN license